Three-truck crash on Burkes Pass, road closed

 The Serious Crash Unit is attending.

-There are no nearby detours so motorists will have to travel via the Waitaki Valley and State Highway 1 on the coast.
+There are no detours, with motorists required to travel via the Waitaki Valley and State Highway 1 on the coast between Fairlie and Omarama.

 More to come